Security Controls

 | Strategic vs mechanical work | 60% strategic, 40% mechanical | Analyst time allocation surveys |

-The goal is not to reduce headcount but to reallocate analyst time toward threat hunting, architecture improvement, and proactive security work.
-Use the Events page to filter by teammate, connector, and time range when building these measurements.
+The goal is not to reduce headcount.
+It is to reallocate analyst time toward threat hunting, architecture improvement, and proactive security work.
+The metrics should reflect whether that reallocation is actually happening.

 See AI Team Performance for additional metrics on teammate token usage and response quality.